Prof. Daniel J. Field

 Position: Zoology Part II project Student, 2022-23

-Kirsty's Research: Kirsty characterised the extent of skeletal pneumatisation in the cervical vertebrae of anseriforms for her Part II project.
+Kirsty's Research: Kirsty characterised skeletal pneumatisation in the cervical vertebrae of anseriforms for her Part II project.

 Emily Smith